-Community planning in Nashville is a collaborative process, involving the Metro Planning department staff working with community stakeholders to develop the community and small area plans.
+Community planning in Nashville is a collaborative process, involving the Community Design team working with community stakeholders to produce the community and small area plans.
 This process seeks to balance the often competing needs of a wide variety of stakeholders to arrive at a common community vision.
 The team works diligently to create up-to-date plans that put community involvement at the center of the planning process, that shape growth that preserves our city’s character, and that yield development that reinforces and enhances Nashville’s uniqueness.

 Our team’s extensive training and experience in planning, urban design, architecture, and landscape architecture makes the team uniquely qualified to provide recommendations on appropriate site layout, building types/details, site transitions, streetscape elements, and context within the larger area.